abanand132/youtubo/README.md

 ## Installations
 - Just go to [Application Folder](https://github.com/abanand132/youtubo/tree/main/application) and download **youtubo.exe** file.
 - After successful downloading into your device, just double click and start.
 You are ready to go.
 That's it.
-  ### Issues
+  ### Known Issues
-  - If you have facing this then just click on more info and then run anyway https://github.com/abanand132/youtubo/assets/76703822/ede26d11-94ae-441e-a430-05b45a217aeb
+  - If you are facing Microsoft Defender issue  then just click on `more info` and then `run anyway` or watch video given below https://github.com/abanand132/youtubo/assets/76703822/ede26d11-94ae-441e-a430-05b45a217aeb

+**Thank you for using this app.
+Your feedback matters so do give your feedback.**